Hadron dinghy by Keith Callaghan

 • The performance-orientated but forgiving hull form and rig produces a versatile, manageable dinghy which can be sailed on lake, river or sea, with good performance to windward and also offwind.
 An easy performance dinghy for novices.
 Excellent handling and exhilarating performance for experienced sailors.

-• The high boom provides plenty of headroom for ease of tacking.
+• The angled boom provides plenty of headroom for ease of tacking.

 • The large, deep cockpit area and ergonomic side decks provide a comfortable sitting out position, and allows 2 people to be aboard for leisure sailing.
 The central buoyancy compartment acts as a useful seat in light conditions.